-Shapes, or las formas in Spanish, are basic vocabulary that children learn in preschool and kindergarten.
-There are many online games for kids designed to teach native speakers the shapes in Spanish that work well for introducing or reviewing the vocabulary with children learning the language.
+The names of shapes, or las formas in Spanish, are basic vocabulary that children learn in preschool and kindergarten.
+Kids can learn shapes in Spanish online with games designed to teach native speakers the shapes in Spanish that work well for introducing or reviewing the vocabulary with children learning the language.
 These online games are not just for the early grades.
 They are excellent for any elementary school student learning Spanish.

-All of these online games have native speaker audio.
-Although the games are intended to teach shapes in Spanish, there are repeated verb forms and other language that kids will understand and begin to learn.
+Although the games are intended to teach shapes in Spanish online, there are also repeated verb forms and other language that kids will understand and begin to learn.
+All of these games have native speaker audio.

 Ciudad 17 has two online activities to teach shapes.
 The first, Aprendemos las formas, presents the shapes in Spanish.
 Pieces come together to form, for example, a square, and then the child hears Esto es un cuadrado.
 For this activity, children watch and listen.

 The second activity is a game.
-From this menu, click on Contar, formas y colores.
 Children see a scene and listen to instructions.
 For example, they will hear Haz clic sobre los cuadrados rojos.
 When the player clicks on the red squares, she will hear Muy bien.
-Ahora vamos contarlos.
+Ahora vamos a contarlos.
 1, 2 – hay dos cuadrados.

 Ciudad 17 has a page of printable activities based on their online Spanish games.
 You can print a page, the scene from the game, to practice shapes in Spanish with your child.
 You can also reinforce other language that she heard in the game: Ahora vamos a contarlos.
 Hay cuarto círculos.
 Muy bien.

 Tu Discovery Kids has a game called Jugando con las formas.
 There are four levels.
 Although the instructions may seem fast, the language of the game itself is appropriate for children learning Spanish.